-WWE’s Dana Brooke Flaunts Her Legs & Channels Barbie In One-Piece Bodysuit
+WWE's Dana Brooke Flaunts Her Legs & Channels Barbie In One-Piece Bodysuit

 Similar sentiments were echoed throughout the replies section, which was unsurprising considering that Brooke's social media posts always go down a treat with her admirers.

 As The Inquisitr previously documented, the 32-year-old has shared a variety of hot snaps of late.
-Last week, she uploaded a photo of her in a sultry bikini while posing by the pool.
+Last week, she uploaded a photo of herself in a sultry bikini while posing by the pool.

 She has also shown off her romantic side with some of her pictures.
-As The Inquisitr pointed out, Brooke took to the aforementioned image-sharing platform two weeks ago and posted a collection of photos of her making out with Diaz.
+As The Inquisitr pointed out, Brooke took to the aforementioned image-sharing platform two weeks ago and posted a collection of photos that saw her making out with Diaz.